Requirements for Admission

 AP credits are accepted and can be used to satisfy the requirements for English, biology, and inorganic chemistry, as long as the credits appear on a college transcript and are verified by AMCAS.

-MCAT scores no more than 3 years old are required.
-Scores must be for a test taken no more than 36 months before registration.
+MCAT scores no more than 3 years old are required, i.e. scores must be from a test taken no more than 36 months before registration.

 Letters of Recommendation